Digital Product Passport··13 min read

 Why Current Solutions Fail

-ERPs were not designed for product-level digital identity.
-They track inventory, not individual products after sale.
-They cannot serve data to a consumer scanning a QR code.
-They cannot update in real time as a product moves through its lifecycle.
+ERPs track inventory, not individual products after the sale.
+They cannot serve live data to a consumer scanning a QR code, and they cannot update in real time as a product moves through its lifecycle.
+Generating a QR code is trivial; what matters is what happens when someone scans it.
+A static PDF link contains no structured data, cannot be updated, and cannot serve different information to different stakeholders.

 The Bigger Picture: Every Product Gets a Digital Identity

-Step back from the regulation for a moment and consider what is actually happening.
-The EU is requiring that every product have a unique digital identity — a persistent, structured, machine-readable record that lives as long as the product does.
+Step back from the regulation and consider what is actually happening.
+The EU is requiring that every product carry a unique digital identity — a persistent, structured, machine-readable record that lives as long as the product does.
+That is not just compliance infrastructure.
+It is the foundation for an entirely new relationship between products and people.

 The Timeline: When This Becomes Mandatory